SJTU-IPADS/gnnlab/README.md

 ## Installation

-**We have already setup a out-of-the-box environment for AE reviewers.
+**We have already created accounts and setup out-of-the-box environments for AE reviewers.
 AE reviewers don't need to perform the following steps if AE reviewers choose to run the experiments on the machine we provided.**

+**The AE machine and account information can be found in the AE appendix and the AE website comments.**

 ### Software Version